yonrasgg/TechNomadiX/_posts/2024-07-02-participatory-leadership-agile-teams.md

 *[Reference: Challenges of Teamwork in Participatory Leadership](https://www.reworked.co/leadership/what-is-participative-leadership/)*

-## Section 5: The Role of 360º Feedback in Participatory Leadership
+## The Role of 360º Feedback in Participatory Leadership

 **360º Feedback** is a tool that facilitates both giving and receiving feedback within teams.
 It helps evaluate individual performance and encourages self-reflection, which is key in participatory leadership.